MuscleGeek69/Chicks-Temperature-Controller/README.md

 ### Temperature Adjustment

 - If the temperature drops below the target temperature by a certain tolerance, the app turns on all configured light switches to increase the temperature.
 - If the temperature is slightly below the target, it turns on one light switch in a round-robin fashion to evenly distribute heating.
 - If the temperature is above the target, it turns off all light switches.
+- There will always be one light turned on at night (round-robin) since chiks like to sleep with some warm lighting.

 ### Notification System

 - The app sends a notification if the temperature does not rise after turning on all lights, ensuring you are alerted to potential issues.
 - The app also sends a notification if the temperature rises above the target temperature by a certain threshold, preventing the chicks from overheating.
+- A notification will trigger if any of the light sensors or the temperature sensor becomes unavailable.

 ## Configuration